domaindrivendev/Swashbuckle.AspNetCore/README.md

 });
 ```

 _NOTE: The `InjectOnCompleteJavaScript` and `InjectOnFailureJavaScript` options have been removed because the latest version of swagger-ui doesn't expose the necessary hooks.
 Instead, it provides a [flexible customization system](https://github.com/swagger-api/swagger-ui/blob/master/docs/customization/overview.md) based on concepts and patterns from React and Redux.
-To leverage this, you'll need to provide a custom version of index.html as described [below](#customize-indexhtml)._
+To leverage this, adjust the [configuration initialization with plugins](#change-swagger-ui-config) or you'll need to provide a custom version of index.html as described [below](#customize-indexhtml)._

 The [custom index sample app](test/WebSites/CustomUIIndex/Swagger/index.html) demonstrates this approach, using the swagger-ui plugin system provide a custom topbar, and to hide the info component.